-3. Update firmware.
+5. Update the system firmware.

 Firmware updates are located on the Alpha Systems Firmware CD-ROM that is included in the Software Distribution Kit you received.
+Follow this basic procedure to begin a firmware update:

+a.
+Shut the system down to console mode:

+shutdown -h now

-The firmware update process requires you to insert the firmware CD-ROM into the drive and boot from it.
+b.
+Insert the firmware CD-ROM into the drive and boot from it:

+'''

+boot cdrom_device_name

+'''

 The firmware update utility automatically identifies your system type and model and determines the correct firmware revision required for your system.

-There is an automatic display of the READ-ME-FIRST file, which describes the firmware changes included in the update so you can quickly decide if you want to proceed.
+- c.
+Follow the instructions on the screen.
+There is an automatic display of the READ-ME-FIRST file, which describes the firmware changes included in the update. - d.
+Power off the processor for at least 10 seconds when the firmware update is complete to initialize the new firmware.